opalmedapps/deploy-pie/README.md

 - `apn.crt` and `apn.key`: The public and private certificates for the Apple Push Notification service.
     The private key cannot be password-protected

+### Details

+#### Firebase Service Account

+To retrieve the [service account for Firebase](https://firebase.google.com/docs/database/admin/start#admin-sdk-authentication), follow our documentation on the [Firebase project setup](https://docs.opalmedapps.com/install/firebase-project-setup/).

+#### Apple Push Notification Certificates

+See our documentation on how to [retrieve the Apple Push Notification certificates](https://docs.opalmedapps.com/install/#retrieve-the-apple-push-notification-certificates).

 ### When using an already issued certificate

 - `<domain>.crt`: The public certificate for the domain (hostname) where the Opal PIE is being deployed on